radical-cybertools/radical.pilot/docs/source/examples/mandelbrot.rst

 Customizing the example
 -----------------------

 Open the file mandelbrot_pilot_cores.py with your favorite editor.
-There is a critical sections that must be filled in by the user: Line 157 of this file says, “BEGIN REQUIRED CU SETUP.”
+There is a critical section that must be filled in by the user.
+About halfway of this file it says, "BEGIN REQUIRED CU SETUP."
 This section defines the actual tasks to be executed by the pilot.

-Let’s discuss the above example.
-We define our executable as “python” , which is the python module.
+Let's discuss the above example.
+We define our executable as "python".
 Next, we need to provide the arguments.
-In this case, mandel_lines.py is the executable that creates parts of the mandelbrot fractal.
-The other arguments are the variables that the mandel_lines.py program needs in order to be executed. .These arguments are  environment variables, so we will need to provide a value for it, as is done on the next line:
+In this case, mandel_lines.py is the python script that creates parts of the mandelbrot fractal.
+The other arguments are the variables that the mandel_lines.py program needs in order to be executed.
-{"mandelx": "%d" % imgX, "mandely": "%d" % imgY, "xBeg": "%d" % xBeg, "xEnd": "%d" % xEnd,  "yBeg": "%d" % yBeg,   "yEnd": "%d" % yEnd, "cores": "%d" % pdesc.cores, "iter": "%d" % i }.
-Note that this block of code is in a python for loop, therefore,e.g. i corresponds to what iteration we are on.
-This is  a parallel code, the python uses as many cores as we define, ( now we defined cores=4) to create smaller parts of the fractal simultaneously.
+Note that this block of code is in a python for loop, therefore, e.g. "i" corresponds to what iteration we are on.
+This is  a parallel code, the python uses as many cores as we define, (now we defined cores=4) to create smaller parts of the fractal simultaneously.

 More About the Algorithm